peter-w-bryant/Flask-Chest/_sources/interfaces.md.txt

 - `FlaskChestMySQL`

 ### FlaskChestCustomWriter
 The `FlaskChestCustomWriter` class allows for writing to a custom backend by making HTTP POST requests with a custom payload.
+It provides an interface to write data to any backend that can accept HTTP POST requests.
+[Example usage](https://peter-w-bryant.github.io/Flask-Chest/basic_app.html#flaskchestcustomwriter).

 | Parameter (*=required)           | Default Value | Description                                                  |
 |--------------------|---------------|--------------------------------------------------------------|